Pixelworks Technical Analysis (NASDAQ:PXLW)

 Bollinger bands comprise of a center line usually PXLW SMA, and two PXLW stock price bands above and below it.
 The stock is considered overbought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
 Pixelworks bollinger bands show that the stock price is $4, upper band is 4.3, lower band is 4.01, and the average is 4.16.

 Pixelworks Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The Pixelworks MACD indicator is below 0 indicating a bearish trend.
+The Pixelworks MACD indicator is above 0 indicating a bullish trend.

 Pixelworks Relative Strength Index

 The RSI technical indicator is a momentum oscillator.
 It compares the speed and change in price movements.
 38.89 is the RSI value of PXLW stock.